On this page:

 Under the RVS legislation, a vehicle type approval holder is responsible for ensuring ongoing compliance.

-Approval holders with up to date and in force IPAs who opt-in can have their eligible MVSA approval taken to be a vehicle type approval, in force for 5 years, without providing supporting information or compliance information.
+Approval holders who opted-in had their eligible MVSA approval taken to be a vehicle type approval, in force for five years.

-Alternatively, you may apply for a new vehicle type approval, providing more detailed information and documents.
-If granted, it remains in force for 7 years.
+Alternatively, you can apply now for a new vehicle type approval.
+If granted, it remains in force for seven years.

 Who can apply?